abqkatrina/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?
 If you want to perform an action or get information from a source, it's easier with an array method.
 5. What is a component?
- It's like a mixin but instead of just describing how an element looks, it can also have the information of where it's located in the html, any javascript on the element, etc. It's reusable and modifiable.
+ It's like a mixin but instead of just css, you can manipulate html through the Dom and add scripts.
 ### Git Set up

 * [X] Fork the project into your GitHub user account